 - Join an Existing MEP or Form a New One: Small businesses can either join an existing MEP or collaborate with other businesses to form a new one.
 This step involves selecting a MEP sponsor who will manage the plan.

-- Select a Plan Provider: The MEP sponsor will work with a bank or retirement plan provider to administer the plan.
+- Select a Plan Provider: The MEP sponsor will work with an investment firm or retirement plan provider to administer the plan.

 - Adopt the Plan: Each participating employer must formally adopt the MEP by completing an adoption agreement and providing necessary employee information.